 Evidence exists to suggest Hywel ordered the murder of his brother-in-law, Llywarch, in order to take control of Dyfed.
 Hywel is said to have married Elen, the heiress of King Llywarch of Dyfed, to justify his rule over the province and later inherited his father's lands in Ceredigion.
 Hywel and his brother Clydog ruled Seisyllwg jointly after their father's death and submitted to the Saxon king Edward the Elder, the son of Alfred the Great, in 918.
 Clydog died in 920, leaving the whole realm to Hywel, after which he joined Seisyllwg and Dyfed into a single kingdom, Deheubarth.In 928.

 Although Idwal's lands should have been inherited by his sons, Hywel intervened.
 He sent Iago and Ieuaf into exile and established himself as ruler over Gwynedd, which also placed him in control of the Kingdom of Powys, which was under the authority of Gwynedd.
-Hywel thereby became king of nearly all of Wales with the exception of the southern provinces of Morgannwg and Gwent and claimed the title "King of all Wales"..
+Hywel thereby became king of nearly all of Wales except for the southern provinces of Morgannwg and Gwent and claimed the title "King of all Wales"...

 Hywel's study of legal systems and his pilgrimage to Rome of 928 had combined to enable him to formulate advanced ideas about law.
 A comparative study of law and lawmaking at the time reveals a deep concern for law and its documentation throughout Europe and also the Islamic world, the Cordoba Islamic Law translation schools being a fine example, from Greek to Arabic to Latin.